jenwilhelm/illustrated_weather/README.md

 ## Business Rules

 * If weather is sunny AND warm, display sunny sky and warm city image
-* If weather is sunny AND cold, display sunny sky and cold city image
+* If weather is cloudy AND cold, display cloudy sky and cold city image
-* If weather is rainy AND warm, display rainy sky and warm city image
+* If weather is rainy AND hot, display rainy sky and hot city image
 * Etc...

 Mockups and images will be provided by a designer (yours truly).
 Until then, just worry about getting user's location and weather.